You Will Never Sell Your Business – And I Know Why

 I had 50 employees, and $5 Million in revenue.
 Unsellable.

-Not enough cash-flow, too owner dependent, and a long list of other reasons had just been described to me over the phone.
+Not enough cash-flow, too owner dependent, and a long list of other reasons had just been described to me by yet another business broker over the phone.
 Fix this, change that and get back to us in 24 months.
 I remember sitting at my desk, holding my head in my hands.
 Exhausted.
 Close to tears.
 Unsellable.

 That Really Bad Day Is Coming For You